DongyuLUO/DongyuLuo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I will be pursuing my Ph.D. degree under the supervision of Prof. [Weiyu Liu](https://www.weiyuliu.com/).
+I received my bachelor’s degree from **[The University of Hong Kong](https://www.hku.hk/)**.

-I am currently a senior undergraduate student at the **The University of Hong Kong**, pursuing a Bachelor of Science degree.
-I am fortunate to be conducting research at the Multisensory Machine Intelligence Lab at the **University of Maryland**, under the guidance of Ph.D. mentor [Kelin Yu](https://colinyu1.github.io/) and Prof. [Ruohan Gao](https://ruohangao.github.io/).
-I would like to express my deep gratitude to Dr. [Shixiang Tang](https://tangshixiang.github.io/) and Prof. [Wanli Ouyang](https://wlouyang.github.io/) for introducing me to the world of research, especially during the early stages when I had no prior experience.
+During my undergraduate studies, I was fortunate to conduct research at the Multisensory Machine Intelligence Lab at the **[University of Maryland](https://umd.edu/)**, where I was mentored by [Kelin Yu](https://colinyu1.github.io/) and Prof. [Ruohan Gao](https://ruohangao.github.io/).
+I am deeply grateful to Dr. [Shixiang Tang](https://tangshixiang.github.io/) and Prof. [Wanli Ouyang](https://wlouyang.github.io/) for introducing me to research and guiding me through the early stages of my academic journey.

 My research interests primarily focus on **Multisensory Intelligence** and **Robot Learning**.